SUI-Components/sui-links/README.md

-# sui-footer
+# sui-links

 ## Description
-A generic footer div container to fit as many content blocks with title and list items as provided.
+A generic links div container to fit as many content blocks with title and list items as provided.

 ## Demo page
-Visit the [demo page](http://sui-components.github.io/sui-footer/) to see SUI-Footer in action.
+Visit the [demo page](http://sui-components.github.io/sui-links/) to see SUI-Links in action.

 ## Usage
 This React component will iterate an array of objects to create different content block.
 The data model structure must be as follows: